Back to the Future: Filming with Fox

 The production used many locations in and around Los Angeles.
-The clock tower is a structure on the Universal Studios Lot in Universal City, California.
-When filmed from below, Lloyd was positioned on a recreation of the clock tower, but when filmed from above, Lloyd stood atop the tower itself.
+The clock tower and town square are structures on the Universal Studios Lot in Universal City, California.
+When filmed from below, Lloyd was positioned on a recreation of the clock tower closer to the ground, but when filmed from above, Lloyd stood atop the tower itself.
 Production designer Lawrence G. Paull insisted on using the Universal backlot sets because of the difficulties and costs involved in making an on-location area look 1955-appropriate.
 Whittier High School in the city of Whittier is the Hill Valley high school.
 Marty's home and the surrounding Lyon estates are in Arleta, Los Angeles.
 Several of the residential locations were filmed in Pasadena: Lorraine's and George's 1955 homes, and Doc Brown's 1955 home.
 (Its exterior is the Gamble House; interiors were shot at the historic Blacker House.)
-Puente Hills Mall in Rowland Heights serves as the Twin Pines mall, which later becomes the Lone Pine mall after Marty knocks over one of the trees at Twin Pines ranch in 1955, which was filmed at the Walt Disney Studios-owned Golden Oak Ranch in Newhall, Santa Clarita, California.
+Puente Hills Mall in City of Industry, California serves as the Twin Pines mall, which later becomes the Lone Pine mall after Marty knocks over one of the trees at Twin Pines ranch in 1955, which was filmed at Disney's Golden Oak Ranch in Newhall, Santa Clarita, California.
 Other locations include the basement of the Hollywood United Methodist Church where the school dance was filmed, and Griffith Park, where Marty begins his drive to the courthouse to return to 1985, passing by a lamp post outside the Greek Theatre.

 Filming concluded after 107 days on April 26, 1985.
 The final day of filming included pick-up shots of Marty and Einstein the dog in the DeLorean.